s-niki/Getting-cleaning-data-project/README.md

 **CodeBook.md** - a description of the variables, the data, and operations to clean up and tidy the data

-The output of the run_analysis.R script is a file TidyTable.txt, which is uploaded to the submittion form.
+The output of the run_analysis.R script is a file **TidyTable.txt**, which is uploaded to the submittion form.